Skip to main content

 LEXINGTON, Ky.
 (June 9, 2023) — University Press of Kentucky authors and UK English professors Crystal Wilkinson and Frank X Walker, along with illustrator Ronald W. Davis (upfromsumdirt), are featured in the new Hulu documentary and travel show, "Searching for Soul Food.”

 The three can be seen in the show’s third episode, “Appalachia,” which “uncovers the heart and humanity behind the food of the people.”
-The episode features Wilkinson and Davis cooking and meeting in their home with host and chef Alisa Reynolds.
+The episode features Wilkinson and Davis cooking and meeting in their home with host

 By Brian Carrico